Skip to main content

 Meanwhile, trim the cucumber, then pop onto a board and use a rolling pin to gently smack it a few times until split.
 Cut into roughly 2cm chunks.

-Heat a drizzle of oil in a large frying pan on medium heat.
+Heat a large frying pan on medium heat.

-Add the sugar for the sauce (see pantry for amount) and remaining rice vinegar.
-Simmer until the sugar dissolves and the vinegar has evaporated, 1-2 mins.
+Add the sugar for the sauce (see pantry for amount) and remaining vinegar.
+Let it simmer until the sugar dissolves and the vinegar has evaporated, 1-2 mins.
+Transfer the curry paste to a large bowl.

-Transfer your curry paste to a large bowl.
 Wipe out the pan.

-Share the garlic rice between your serving bowls.
+Share the garlic rice between serving bowls.

-Top the rice with the aubergine achar, smacked cucumber and pak choi in seperate sections.
+Top the rice with the aubergine achar, smacked cucumber and charred pak choi in seperate sections.
 Sprinkle the peanuts over the aubergine.

 Drizzle over the sambal mayo to finish.